Aisha-Hagar/WideBot_Task3/README.md

 ## Training
 * For preprocessing: stopwords and punctuations were removed.
+* The data was split to 80% train, 20% test
 * The text was transformed using TF-IDF
 * A logistic regression model was trained